-9.8 Except in special circumstances, after taking into consideration issues of confidentiality, fraud investigations will normally be reported in outline to the Audit Committee every quarter.
-Where it would be proper to do so, the Chair of the Audit Committee will be briefed immediately with any sensitive/serious matters.

-9.9 Any variation from the approved fraud response plan, together with reasons for the variation, will be reported to the Audit Committee where it would be appropriate to do so.
+- 7.8 Except in special circumstances, after taking into consideration issues of confidentiality, fraud investigations will normally be reported in outline to the Audit Committee every quarter.
+Where it would be proper to do so, the Chair of the Audit Committee will be briefed immediately with any sensitive/serious matters. - 7.9 Any variation from the approved Fraud and Irregularity Response Plan, together with reasons for the variation, will be reported to the Audit Committee where it would be appropriate to do so.

-Press and publicity
+Press and Publicity

-9.10 The Corporate Communications Team will deal with the press and publicity in all matters regarding fraud and corruption.
-Where appropriate the details of all successful prosecutions for fraud will be released to the media through the Corporate Communications Team.
+- 7.10 The Business and Communications Team will deal with the press and publicity in all matters regarding fraud and corruption.
+Where appropriate, the details of all successful prosecutions for fraud will be released to the media through the Business and Communications Team.
 Such disclosures will maintain the confidentiality of the initial referral.
-Staff and Managers must not directly disclose to the press the details of any cases suspected or under investigation.

-9.11 Disclosure of details to the media without the express authority of the Corporate Communications Team could be regarded as a disciplinary matter.
+Staff, Managers or Members must not directly disclose to the press the details of any cases suspected or under investigation. - 7.
+11 Disclosure of details to the media without the express authority of the Business and Communications Team could be regarded as a disciplinary matter.
 The aim is to publicise the Council's intolerance of fraud or corruption both within the Council and by users of its services.
 It also serves to publicise our successes against those who would perpetrate such fraud or corruption against the Council.

-10. Conclusion
+8. Conclusion

+- 8.1 The Fraud and Irregularity Response Plan for the Council's Workforce, Service Teams and Senior Accountable Officers, is part of a number of policies listed below which supports the Council's objectives in countering and investigating corporate fraud and corruption.

+- Anti-Fraud and Corruption Strategy

+- Whistleblowing Policy

+- Codes of Conduct (Officers and Members)

+- Prosecution Policy

+- Employee Disciplinary Policy

+- Code of Corporate Governance

+- Financial Procedure Rules

+- Contract Procedure Rules

-10.1 The Fraud and Irregularity Response Plan for Employees and Management, in conjunction with the Anti-Fraud and Corruption Strategy, the Whistleblowing Policy, the Codes of Conduct (Employees and Members), the Prosecution Policy and the Employee Disciplinary Policy will support the Council's objectives in countering and investigating corporate fraud and corruption.
-However no guidance such as this can expect to cover all eventualities and, therefore, if you have any issues or are unsure of the action to take in a given situation you should immediately contact the Internal Audit Manager.
+However no guidance such as this can be expected to cover all eventualities and, therefore, if you have any issues or are unsure of the action to take in a given situation you should immediately contact the Internal Audit Manager.